METALS-Copper edges higher on Chilean supply worries

 1600 Russia GDP YY Quarterly Prelim Q1

-$1 = 6.4393 yuan Reporting by Mai Nguyen; Editing by Subhranshu Sahu
+$1 = 6.4377 Chinese yuan renminbi Reporting by Mai Nguyen; additional reporting by Tom Daly; Editing by Subhranshu Sahu

 Our Standards: The Thomson Reuters Trust Principles.